What is CRM, Why buy CRM, how to buy CRM and finally how to successfully implement CRM Software

 This is really key to making your decision.
 Some things matter more than others so you may want to categorize your list in order of “can’t live without” to “nice to have”

-Here a handy checklist for selecting your CRM Software:
+Checklist for selecting your CRM Software:

 - Is the CRM software to be Installed on your Server (On Premise CRM) or in purely in the cloud